Image background for Glen Etive Winter Adventure workshop

 Sunday: Early start to go for a mountain hike - bad weather sets in so we get up to the snowline and do some winter skills - return before dark.

 Monday There's a good forecast from noon so we focus our attention on sunset and getting up a mountain with plenty of time.
-We meet for coffee and head off at 10am.
-We stay for twilight and head down in the dark.
+We have plenty of time for breakfast and a coffee and head off at 10am.
+We stay for sunset and head down in the dark.

 Tuesday: Terrible weather - we head out anyway for a low level walk.
 The weather is so bad we turn back.
 In the afternoon and evening I run a series of 1-to-1 processing sessions.